umarcor/ghdl/doc/examples/quick_start/Caccess/README.rst

 Then the user is prompted to conclude the simulation or repeat the process.

-The C functions and variables that GHDL accesses are kept in a separate pair (:file:`cSharedVar.h`, :file:`cSharedVar.c`):
+The C functions and variables that GHDL accesses are kept in a separate header/code pair. :file:`cSharedVar.h`:

 .. literalinclude:: cSharedVar.h
    :language: c

+And :file:`cSharedVar.c`:

 .. literalinclude:: cSharedVar.c
    :language: c

 These are also exposed to the custom entry point in :file:`main.c`: